adamedx/autographps-sdk/ROADMAP.md

 * Should add Remove-GraphApplicationCertificate
 * Disable auto-cert generation for apps, make it opt-in everywhere (not just Linux) and add warnings
 * Change size in Get-GraphLog to ResponseRawContentSize field
-* Add formatting to Get-GraphApplicationCertificate
-* Formatting for get-graphapplicationcertificate
-* Outputtype for application certificate commands
-* outputtype for application commands
-* Make GraphConnectionStatus commands not return connection info :(

-### Postponed

-* transform schema, version objects to hashtables
-* Delay schema parsing at startup -- this didn't seem to improve startup perf, and the sleep we inserted took effect after the module was available for user input, which itself had a 10s + delay.
-Optimizing that delay would seem to be in order before putting in a delay to processing.
-* Make content column actually add the columns
-* Add -filter to get-graphitem
-* Add -filter to get-graphschema
-* Add hint of additional records
-* Add continue feature?
-* Test Release
-* Remove enums
 * Remove Get-GraphSchema
 * Remove Get-GraphVersion
 * Add useragent to connection commands